 - Festivals and other activities in public spaces that are intended to foster community interaction and/or enhance the unique characteristics of a community.

-- Touring, presenting, and other program activities for underserved communities.
+- Touring, presenting, festivals, and other program activities for underserved communities.

 - Community-based work, and projects with a distinct focus on community engagement.

 - Services to artists and arts organizations, including arts and arts-related conferences.
 Service projects that focus on a single discipline should apply through that discipline.
 Applicants such as arts and business councils or lawyers for the arts organizations are included here.

 - Technical assistance programs for artists and arts organizations.

 - Education and related activities, including arts/science projects that involve more than one artistic discipline, for youth, adults, intergenerational groups, and schools.
 (If your project is for youth, see "Choosing the Right Discipline for Youth Projects" to help you in your discipline selection.)

 - Training and residency programs for professional artists.

 - Professional development for artists and arts organizations.